- Getting there and getting around

 The conservation park is located at Seventeen Seventy.
 Turn off the Bruce Highway at Miriam Vale and follow the signs to Agnes Water and on to Seventeen Seventy.
 The park office is at the edge of the park, 5km north of Agnes Water and 1.5km south of the rock monument.

-There are no wheelchair-accessible facilities or tracks at Eurimbula National Park or Joseph Banks Conservation Park.
+There are no wheelchair-accessible facilities or tracks at Eurimbula National Park or Joseph Banks Regional Park.

 Looking north towards Bustard Bay.
 Photo: Queensland Government